Friday, February 27, 2015

-The ride will be going through Little Havana, West Flagler, Coral Gables, Miracle Mile, Coral Way, Shenandoah, Riverside, and Downtown.
-Total distance is approximately 11.5 miles.
+The ride will be going through Riverside, West Flagler, Coral Gables, Coral Way, Shenandoah, Little Havana, Overtown, OMNI, Park West, and Downtown.
+Total distance is approximately 13 miles.
 It's strongly suggested that you print a copy of the map or save it on your phone in case you are tardy or get lost.

 All eyes appear to be on Miami Critical Mass and it’s time for participants to prove the opposition wrong.
 Everyone riding is solely responsible for their actions and should lead by example.
 If you see someone riding or behaving irresponsibly, then let them know it’s not acceptable.
 If you’re partaking in the ride, then it’s your duty to positively influence others.
 Ride safely and be courteous to everyone in the community, if you can’t do this then quite simply you are not welcomed.
 There’s no room for hostile, drunk, moronic individuals.
 There are a lot of great people on these rides, enjoying their city by bicycle for 1-2 hours on the last Friday of every month, and it’s rather unfortunate that a few bad apples can ruin this special occurrence for everyone else.
 To frustrated motorists, borrow a bicycle and try joining the ride sometime with some friends.
 You never know, you just may experience one of the most fun, free, and healthy social gatherings South Florida has to offer.